gkarwchan/hugoblogsource/content/posts/2024_11_05_Self-signed-certificates.md

 ## With .NET Core tool:

 The .NET Core SDK includes an HTTPS development certificate, and it works with `Kestrel` and `IIS express`.
+You need to just trust the certificate to be stored in the certificate store.
 You need first to trust it:

 ```bash